Salesforce Data Migration Best Practices

 Salesforce Data Migration: Technical Requirements/Strategy

 Just as there are some important business points that must be considered, the technical requirements of a Salesforce data migration are also imperative.
-When performing a Salesforce data migration, consider the following:
+Let’s see in detail what technical challenges may appear and what solutions can be applied.

 1. Create a data governance plan.
 There’s no point importing data into Salesforce and spending time and effort cleaning it up if it’s going to fall apart shortly after the data migration.
 It’s critical to create a data governance plan to ensure that the data is kept clean and valuable to the business on an ongoing basis.